rafizul896/docker-practice/README.md

 ##  Getting Started with Docker

-This repository is for practicing **Docker basics** with a backend application.
+This repository is for practicing **Docker basics** with a fullStack application.
 It includes commonly used **Docker commands, networking, volumes, and Dockerfile** usage.

 ---
-### ✅ Check Docker Installation
+### Check Docker Installation
 ---
 ```bash
 docker --version